 In 939CE in the Heian period in Japan, the samurai warlord Taira no Masakado marched west from his home in Kantō, leading a doomed army against Japan’s central government in Kyoto.
-After fifty-nine days of victories against outposts Masakado’s cousin Taira no Sadamori, faced down his army and killed in the battle of Kojima.
+After fifty-nine days of victories against government outposts, Masakado’s cousin, Taira no Sadamori, faced down his army and killed Masakado in the battle of Kojima.

 One more note on the giant skeleton.
-In Edo Japan, the study of anatomy was considerably less systematic than in Europe, and so the detail and accuracy Kuniyoshi brought to his Gashadokuro skeleton is marvelous for its day.
-It is thought that Kuniyoshi may have owned a copy of a very rare and influential book called the Kaitai Shinsho, or the New Book of Anatomy — a volume of 40 woodcut scientific illustrations by the German physician Johann Adam Kulmus, translated into Japanese by the Edo physician and scholar Sugita Genpaku.
+In Edo Japan, the study of anatomy was considerably less systematic than in Europe, so the detail and accuracy Kuniyoshi brought to his Gashadokuro skeleton is marvelous for its day.
+It’s thought that Kuniyoshi owned a copy of a rare and influential book called the Kaitai Shinsho, or the New Book of Anatomy, a volume of 40 woodcut scientific illustrations by the German physician Johann Adam Kulmus translated into Japanese by the Edo physician and scholar Sugita Genpaku.

 Got questions, comments or corrections about Takiyasha the Witch and the Skeleton Specter?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Takiyasha the Witch and the Skeleton Specter," in Obelisk Art History, Published June 08, 2016; last modified November 07, 2022, http://arthistoryproject.com/artists/utagawa-kuniyoshi/takiyasha-the-witch-and-the-skeleton-spectre/.